 So what is a timeshare room like?
 Some typical features of a timeshare room include:

-- Separate Living and Dining Room Spaces – Long gone are the days of eating breakfast on your bed or watching TV on your phone in the bathroom after the kids are asleep.
+Long gone are the days of eating breakfast on your bed or watching TV on your phone in the bathroom after the kids are asleep.
 With separate rooms and living spaces, there's room for everyone to spread out and relax.

-- Multiple Bedrooms & Bathrooms – While there are studio timeshare rooms, 68% of timeshare units are two bedrooms or larger.
+While there are studio timeshare rooms, 68% of timeshare units are two bedrooms or larger.
 Whether it's two couples traveling together or a family, the privacy of separate bedrooms is a real plus.

-- Washer/Dryer in Unit or on Property – You can leave your big suitcase behind and pack light!
+You can leave your big suitcase behind and pack light!
 If you're vacationing for more than one week or with small kids, being able to do laundry is another perk of timeshare traveling.
 For example, we recently stayed at a Marriott Timeshare in Fort Lauderdale, and our two-bedroom condo had a washer and dryer in the unit.
 During our week-long stay, we did laundry a couple of times which was a big convenience.

 What a Timeshare Isn't: 3 Things You Must Know

 When trying to explain “What is a Timeshare?” to people who are unfamiliar, it can be helpful to mention what timeshares are not.
 Over the years, in my timeshare owners' Facebook groups, I've seen posts from unhappy timeshare owners.
 Many of these people bought a timeshare for a specific travel hack or certain travel destinations.
 Unfortunately, after their purchase, they learned that their plan is either not possible or very difficult.
 Their assumptions about timeshares often fall into one of three categories.
-Here are 3 of the biggest myths about timeshares.
+Here are three of the biggest myths about timeshares.

-If you are buying a timeshare to travel to Iceland, Alaska, or to have a place to stay in Dayton, Ohio, to visit your grandkids, you're going to be disappointed.
+If you are buying a timeshare to travel to Iceland, Alaska or to have a place to stay in Dayton, Ohio, to visit your grandkids, you're going to be disappointed.
 That's because those places don't have timeshare resorts.
 If you have specific cities you want to travel to in the next ten years, take some time to make sure timesharing is a match for your bucket list.

-One of the easiest ways to see timeshares worldwide is to look at the Resort Directories for the two largest timeshare exchange companies in the world.
+One of the easiest ways to see timeshares worldwide is to look at the resort directories for the two largest timeshare exchange companies in the world.
 Combined, the RCI resort directory and the Interval International resort directory will give you a sense of what destinations timesharing can take you to.